Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Saddle-Port.md

 1. [[Vivian Lovejoy]] lives here and tends the library.
 2. This is [[Kelswin Lovejoy]]'s home and he also live in the library with his mother, [[Vivian Lovejoy]].
 3. [[Jordan Leabrook]] is the town's guard and he lives here with his wife and 3 kids.
+4. Yvon and Clement are two funny, adventurous fisherman.
 # Parts of the Town:
 >Saddle-Port is small -- Less than a hundred people call this small town home.
 On the outskirts are quant cottages, each with a trodden dirt path leading into town.
 In the town there is the library, the tavern, the market stalls, and a trading post.
 There is a small open area where events are hosted but it is small.
 Towards the cliff's edge are the docks; ships are set in rails on the dry docks and are hoisted to and from the sea using pulleys and cattle.